Samuel Bodman: Bush Administration

 Bodman served as Deputy Secretary of the Treasury in the George W. Bush Administration beginning in February 2004.
 He also served the Bush Administration as the Deputy Secretary of Commerce beginning in 2001.

 On December 10, 2004, Bodman was nominated to replace Spencer Abraham as the United States Secretary of Energy and was confirmed unanimously by the United States Senate on January 31, 2005, taking office the next day.
 He led the Department of Energy with a budget in excess of $23 billion and over 100,000 federal and contractor employees.

 In February 2007, Bodman testified before the United States House Armed Services Subcommittee on Strategic Forces about security problems at Los Alamos National Laboratory.
 He stated that "The heart of the problem is a cultural issue at Los Alamos".
 He asserted that the impediment to improved security was "Arrogance.
 Arrogance of the chemists and physicists and engineers who work at Los Alamos and think they’re above it all".

+Energy policy

+During his tenure as United States Secretary of Energy, Bodman oversaw the passage of the Energy Policy Act of 2005, landmark energy legislation that Secretary Perry later credited as "the foundation for much of America's energy successes."
+Bodman was a proponent of nuclear power, arguing that the United States needed to build new reactors and develop a solution to nuclear waste through the Yucca Mountain nuclear waste repository.
+He championed the Global Nuclear Energy Partnership (GNEP), requesting $250 million from Congress in 2007 to advance it, and called for transitioning from spent fuel to nuclear recycling.
+On alternative energy, Bodman set a target of ethanol providing 25 percent of all U.S. motor fuel by 2012 and proposed increasing the Department of Energy's budget for alternative fuels, hybrid vehicles, solar, wind, and clean coal by 22 percent in fiscal year 2007.
+In 2006, Bodman quietly disbanded the Secretary of Energy Advisory Board (SEAB), the department's principal independent advisory body on scientific and technical matters, a move that drew criticism from the scientific community.

 Personal life

 Bodman married M. Diane (Petrella) Barber in 1997.
 He had three children, two stepchildren, and eight grandchildren.

 Bodman died in El Paso on September 7, 2018, at the age of 79.
 The cause of death was reported to be complications from primary progressive aphasia.
 His death was announced by former president George W. Bush on the same day.

+Bodman was nominated by President Bush with praise for his qualities as "a problem solver who knows how to set goals and knows how to reach them."
+His death on September 7, 2018, from complications of primary progressive aphasia was announced by former President George W. Bush on the same day.